davjo664/parkspot/app/README.md

 for the Android App you have to run `yarn android-deploy-build`.
 You can then find the app under `app/build/outputs/apk/release`.

 #### Uploading
-To upload the built and archived apps you have to run `ios-deploy-upload` and `android-deploy-upload`.
+To upload the built and archived apps you have to run `yarn ios-deploy-upload` and `yarn android-deploy-upload`.

 ## Parkspot App Development